ibm-ecosystem-engineering/envizi-workshop-2024/162-Creating-Contacts-and-Users-using-template/readme.md

 2. Update the template according to the contacts and logins needed.
 3. Upload the template file into Envizi to create Contacts and Logins.

-## 1. Download the Template
+## 1. Get the Template

-1. Download the excel template `ContactCreate-and-Update_v1.xlsx` from [here](./files/ContactCreate-and-Update_v1.xlsx) or from the shared Box folder.
+1. Get the excel template `54-ContactCreate-and-Update_v1.xlsx` from the shared Box folder.

 ## 2. Understand the template